 Note: After you create your resource group project, you can change the location type and the location, but different location type affects your logic app in various ways.

 The Logic Apps Designer opens a page that shows an introduction video and commonly used triggers.
 Scroll down past the video and triggers to Templates, and select Blank Logic App.

 Next, add an RSS trigger that fires when a new feed item appears.
 Every logic app starts with a trigger, which fires when specific criteria is met.
 Each time the trigger fires, the Logic Apps engine creates a logic app instance that runs your workflow.

-In Logic App Designer, under the search box, choose All.
+In Logic App Designer, under the search box, select All.
 In the search box, enter "rss".
-From the triggers list, select this trigger: When a feed item is published - RSS
+From the triggers list, select this trigger: When a feed item is published

 After the trigger appears in the designer, finish building the logic app by following the workflow steps in the Azure portal quickstart, then return to this article.
 When you're done, your logic app looks like this example: